 #2 City of Portoroz

-The city of Portoroz is definitely one of the main tourist attractions of Slovenia, it is visited almost as much as Dubrovnik in Croatia or Venice in Italy.
+Portoroz is one of the main tourist attractions of Slovenia; it is visited almost as much as Dubrovnik in Croatia or Venice in Italy.

 City of Portoroz, Slovenia

 Its development began in the 19th century when stylish hotels and guesthouses were first built in the area for wealthy European tourists.
 Portoroz International Airport is the main entry point to this region.
-Visitors don’t only come here to swim in the sea and enjoy the sun, but many decide for this city for gambling purposes.
+Visitors don’t only come here to swim in the sea and enjoy the sun, but many decide to come to this city for gambling purposes.

-One of the city’s most elegant hotels (Kempinski Palace Portoroz) can also be found on this bit of the coast.
-It was built during the days of the Austro-Hungarian Empire and a lot of celebrities have also chosen this hotel during their stay in Slovenia.
-They began the construction of this building in 1908 based on the design of an Austrian architect, they opened it in 1910, then later it was declared a cultural monument in 1983.
+One of the city’s most elegant hotels (Kempinski Palace Portoroz) can also be found on this coast.
+It was built during the days of the Austro-Hungarian Empire, and many celebrities have also chosen this hotel during their stay in Slovenia.
+They began the construction of this building in 1908 based on the design of an Austrian architect; they opened it in 1910, and later, it was declared a cultural monument in 1983.

 Portoroz beach